A Tomahawk Steak is essentially a bone-in ribeye that's been "frenched."

 At this point the internal temperature was roughly 130 degrees F.

-After the above process, I took the steak off the cast-iron and placed back on the plate and re-wrapped in the same tin-foil.
+After the above process, I took the steak off the cast-iron and placed back on the plate.

 I allowed the steak to rest for 10 minutes in order for the juices to reabsorb and redistribute.
 The steak will also continue to cook and reach somewhere between 131 - 140 degrees F internal (medium rare/medium).